bryanramos/bryanramos/README.md

 ### Hey, I'm Bryan Ramos 👋

-I am a current software engineer at Microsoft where I work with Kubernetes and C#.
+I am a software engineer at Microsoft where I work with Kubernetes and C# on the Catalog team.
 On my free time, I continue learning about React, the MS stack, mobile app development and more.

 * Ask me about React, TypeScript, Azure, SQL, PHP and the Microsoft Stack.
 * Need help with interviews or your resume?
 (Especially for Microsoft).
 Ping me on LinkedIn.